RafinhaW74/RafinhaW74/README.md

 ## 👨‍💻 About Me

-I’m XXXX, an undergraduate Computer Engineering student at UTFPR, with a strong interest in Internet of Things (IoT) projects and embedded systems.
+I’m Rafael, an undergraduate Computer Engineering student at UTFPR, with a strong interest in Internet of Things (IoT) projects and embedded systems.

 I’m always looking for new challenges and enjoy exploring technologies that integrate hardware and software efficiently.